AnishAzharudeen/CodingForEveryone/README.md

 # CodingForEveryone

-This Website is developed for Training institute
+This Website is developed for Training institute.
 Their goal is to offer various skill development training

 Tech Stack:
-    Html
+   1. Html
-    Css
+   2. Css
-    Bootstrap v 5.3
+   3. Bootstrap v 5.3
-    Javascript
+   4. Javascript

 Pre development ideas: